Dudd3r/mlcas24/README.md

 python -m pip install -r requirements.txt
 ```

-Copy the data into the repo directory as explained above.

-### Auto run
+### Autorun

-The simplest way to run the pipeline is executing the auto run script.
+The simplest way to run the pipeline is executing the autorun script.
 It will internally
 run the data downloader, data formatter and will start the model in inference mode.

 ```shell
 python autorun.py
 ```

+The autorun pipeline will also load the test CSV and perform the predictions on it.
+The results are stored under the "results" directory.

+### Components
-### Run data formatting & project setup
+#### Data formatting & Project Setup

 The data formatter will create the neccessary project structure and will create
 a number of data views stored as CSVs.
+The canonical data format uses the satellite image file names as its primary key.

 ```shell
 python data_formatter.py
 ```

-### (Optional) Run spectral statistics extraction
+#### (Optional) Spectral Statistics Extraction

+The following scrip is used to extract some statistics about the satellite spectra for normalization.
+The values are stored in the JSON file: spectral_stats.json

 The repo already contains the JSON because the extraction takes a while.
-If you want to verify:

 ```shell
 python extract_spectral_stats.py
 ```

-### (Optional) Reconstruct full images
+#### (Optional) Full Image Reconstruction

 A small script exists that creates full UAV and Satellite images from the
 segmented pieces with yield overlay for visualization and ideation.